FluSightNetwork/cdc-flusight-ensemble/README.md

 This repository is the central nervous system for the FluSight Network, a consortium of researchers and public health officials working together to create real-time forecasts for influenza in the US.

 There is a lot of data and code in this repository.
 We have over 20 models' forecasts for the past eight flu seasons.
-To help you navigate it, here are some quick links to relevant information and files:
+To help you navigate it, here are some quick links to relevant information and files.

+**Useful Links**

  - This collaboration is currently centered around participation in the [CDC FluSight challenge](https://predict.phiresearchlab.org/) which has run since the 2013/2014 season.
  - In the fall of 2017, [Nick](http://reichlab.io) wrote a [blog post describing the new FluSight Network effort effort](http://reichlab.io/2017/11/28/flusight-ensemble.html).
 This is a good place to start to get an overview of this collaborative effort.